 Cloud storage offers a simple way to sync up files and save them for online retrieval should something go wrong with a computer or other device.
 Many cloud storage services offer a free version with limited features, but you could give your graduate a paid service for more bells and whistles.

-For instance, Microsoft OneDrive offers 5GB of free storage.
-However, for $69.99, your favorite student can have a year of service through Office 365 Personal.
+For instance, for $69.99, Microsoft OneDrive will give your favorite student a year of cloud service through Office 365 Personal.
 He or she gets not only 1TB of storage space on OneDrive, but access to Word, Excel, PowerPoint and other applications as well.

 Shocking as it may seem, fixing flat tires is not a life skill taught in most schools.
 Make sure your graduate has a Plan B available when he or she can’t decipher the cryptic description in the owner’s manual about how to release the spare tire.

 AAA is the granddaddy of auto clubs offering roadside assistance services.
 Costs vary depending on where you live, but services typically include things such as four 100-mile tows, emergency starting, flat tire replacement and more.
 An alternative is the Allstate Motor Club.

 Hurricanes, floods, wildfires — having an emergency kit doesn’t seem like such a bad idea.
 However, it likely won’t be on the top of a new graduate’s mind.
 Help them out by giving a supply of essentials.

 For the basics, you can’t go wrong with a flashlight, batteries and first-aid supplies.